danifg/BottomUp-Hierarchical-PtrNet/README.md

 ## Acknowledgments

-We acknowledge the European Research Council (ERC), which has funded this research under the European Union’s Horizon 2020 research and innovation programme (FASTPARSE, grant agreement No 714150), MINECO (ANSWER-ASAP, TIN2017-85160-C2- 1-R), Xunta de Galicia (ED431C 2020/11), and Centro de Investigación de Galicia ''CITIC'', funded by Xunta de Galicia and the European Union (ERDF - Galicia 2014-2020 Program), by grant ED431G 2019/01.
+We acknowledge the European Research Council (ERC), which has funded this research under the European Union’s Horizon 2020 research and innovation programme (FASTPARSE, grant agreement No 714150) and the Horizon Europe research and innovation programme (SALSA, grant agreement No 101100615), ERDF/MICINN-AEI (SCANNER-UDC, PID2020-113230RB-C21), Xunta de Galicia (ED431C 2020/11), and Centro de Investigación de Galicia "CITIC", funded by Xunta de Galicia and the European Union (ERDF - Galicia 2014-2020 Program), by grant ED431G 2019/01.